krother/software-engineering-python/crc_cards.md

 ![CRC Card](images/crc.png)

-On top of the CRC card there is the full class name: pac_sprites.Ghost.
+On top of the CRC card there is the full class name: `pac_sprites.Ghost`.

 Most of the card is divided into a left and right half.
 On the left side, responsibilities are written; this is what the Ghost class does: Displaying a ghost and constantly moving the